Harworth Bircotes

 Harworth Bircotes or Harworth and Bircotes is a town and civil parish in the Bassetlaw district of Nottinghamshire in the East Midlands of England.
 The parish includes the settlements of Bircotes and Harworth.
 The parish was created on 1 April 1974 out of Harworth parish.

 Harworth and Bircotes Town Council is the lowest tier of local government.

+The population of the parish as recorded in the UK census 2021 was 8,886 residents.

+An annual Harcourt & Bircotes Pride event takes place, with its 4th iteration in 2025.